-I wet the towel pretty good but not so its dripping wet.
-I think there is a lot of leeway here, just don't want a lot of pooling water in the bag, but most important that the bag does not dry out ever.
+I wet the towel thoroughly but then compess it after folding to get most of the water out.
+You don't want it to be too wet, that seems to hinder the germination process.
+It just needs to be damn but not dry.
 I usually cut one paper towel into 4 or 5 long narrow pieces and fold 4 times with the seeds in the middle.
 Then I place in a ziploc back like shown above.
-I normally used the snack size ziplocs to save space and have less air inside.
+I normally used the snack size ziplocs to save space.
 Also as you will see in a later picture I fold them in half and put in a tray so the seed area of the fold is always down near the heat.
 I will reuse the bags sometimes and put 2 varieties in each bag.

 Now I place them in a seed starting try.
 Can probably put them in anything you want, this is something I just have handy.
 This is a 10" x 10" tray I am using.

 You have to get a heat source to the seeds.
 I use a standard seed starting heat mat.
 You may read a lot of opinions about the heat this needs to be.
-Generally though most people will say between 80 and 100 degrees.
-I usually target 85 to 95 degrees.
+Generally though most people will say between 80 and 90 degrees.
+I usually target 85 degrees or so.
 If you get to 100 you are getting close to cooking them.
 I use a cheap thermometer and place it under the bags in the tray and check it after a few hours to see what its reading.
-If its getting close to 95 or above, I elevate the tray above the mat, which I always need to do.
+If its getting close to 90 or above, I elevate the tray above the mat, which I always need to do.
 See the picture below for an idea.
-This may vary depending on how you do this, all thats really important is getting the seeds into the proper heat range.
+This may vary depending on how you do this, all that's really important is getting the seeds into the proper heat range.

 The one on the left below is pretty far along.
 If I catch them like this usually don't wait any longer.